bluurryy/bump-scope/README.md

 the bump pointer will not have to be aligned for the allocation but the allocation size will need to be rounded up to the next multiple of the minimum alignment.

-For example changing the minimum alignment to `4` makes it so allocations with the alignment of `4` don't need to align the bump pointer anymore.
-This will penalize allocations whose sizes are not a multiple of `4` as their size now needs to be rounded up the next multiple of `4`.

 The minimum alignment is controlled by the generic parameter `const MIN_ALIGN: usize`.
 By default, `MIN_ALIGN` is `1`.

 For the performance impact see [./crates/callgrind-benches][benches].